Epik High dabble in surrealism in 'Face ID' music video

 Notably, ‘Rosario’ was included on NME‘s list of the 15 best K-pop songs of 2021 so far.
 In her write-up, NME‘s Mariel Abanes called it a track that “emit[s] so much power”, and noted that “from the very beginning, [its] sultry instrumentals and intoxicating opening draw listeners in”.

-The trio had also announced the dates for their forthcoming North American tour in 2022, set to begin in March in the city of Seattle, with more dates set in different cities across US states as well as in Canada.
+Epik High had also announced the dates for their forthcoming North American tour in 2022, which is set to begin in March in the city of Seattle, with more dates set in different cities across US states as well as in Canada.